 50 W. Washington St. | Daley Plaza

 The Chicago Picasso was commissioned in 1963 by the architects of the Richard J. Daley Center to anchor the plaza on the east side of the building.
 Picasso worked on this commission for two years, combining and modifying sketches and motifs from some of his earlier works in the design of the sculpture.
-This resulted in a 42-inch tall maquette, or model, of the sculpture.
-Both the maquette and sketches of the sculpture may be seen today at the Art Institute of Chicago.
+This resulted in a 42-inch tall Marquette, or model, of the sculpture.
+Both the Marquette and sketches of the sculpture can be seen at the Art Institute of Chicago.

 345 E Eastgate Pl. | Bronzeville

-Monument to the Great Northern Migration is a sculpture that serves as a welcome to the South Side and a historic reminder of thousands of African-Amerian who migrated from the South to Chicago.
-Crafted by African-American, woman artist Alison Saar, the bronze figure is a testament that shows a traveler’s hand raised in salutation to his new home.
+Monument to the Great Northern Migration is a sculpture that serves as a welcome to the South Side and a historic reminder of thousands of African Americans who migrated from the South to Chicago.
+Crafted by Black, woman artist Alison Saar, the bronze figure is a testament that shows a traveler’s hand raised in salutation to his new home.

 On the other hand, he carries a worn suitcase symbolic of his journey, dreams, and talents.
 The bollards surrounding the monument are also suitcases that are textured with a pattern derived from the tin ceilings of the era.
 The figure is oriented to the north, symbolizing the traveler’s destination.